-Fuego Leadership Program Application
+Fuego Youth Leadership Program Application

-The Fuego Leadership Program is an industrial and fine arts youth leadership opportunity for high school students who are excited about deepening their technical industrial arts skills, learning leadership skills, and working as teaching assistants during The Crucible’s youth summer camps.
+The Fuego Youth Leadership Program is an industrial and fine arts youth leadership opportunity for high school students who are excited about deepening their technical industrial arts skills, learning leadership skills, and working as teaching assistants during The Crucible’s youth summer camps.

 Ten to fifteen students will be selected to work with artist-teachers who instruct youth summer camps in Bicycle Mechanics, ARC welding, TIG welding, Glass Flameworking, Jewelry, Blacksmithing, Glass Fusing and Slumping, MIG Welding, Woodworking, Leatherworking, and Ceramics.